 Birch Bark Canoe Build (Fall 2020)

-Members of the Cataraqui Boatyard Project are organizing an authentic birch bark canoe build in the Inner Harbour this spring with Algonquin Traditional Knowledge Keeper, Chuck Commanda. $15,000 has been awarded from the City of Kingston Heritage Fund to pay Chuck’s fee.
+Members of the Cataraqui Boatyard Project are organizing an authentic birch bark canoe build in the Inner Harbour this fall with Algonquin Traditional Knowledge Keeper, Chuck Commanda. $15,000 has been awarded from the City of Kingston Heritage Fund to pay Chuck’s fee.
 An additional $10,000 has now also been promised from RTO9 (Regional Tourism Ontario, District 9) to pay for programming.
 At this point we are working with a small but enthusiastic working group of Indigenous Kingstonians partnering with Ardoch Algonquin Chief, Mireille LaPointe, to put together programming for the September 26/27 weekend celebration.
 Participants include: Michelle Webb, Lisa Cadue, Randy Cadue, Frannie Chaisson, Lorie Young, Brodrick Gabriel and Onagate.

-- The build itself will take place from September 10th-30th in Douglas R. Fluhrer Park in Kingston’s Inner Harbour.
+- The build itself will take place from September 7th-27th in Douglas R. Fluhrer Park in Kingston’s Inner Harbour.

 - It is being led by Chuck Commanda, Algonquin Traditional Knowledge Keeper.